poga/devpoga.org/content/blog/2022-07-01_Unity_Godot_Right_to_Repair/index.md

 - Abandoning their own features in favour of acquiring community made versions, and then abandoning them,
 - Splitting the whole render system into two incompatible, contrary versions, deprecating the previous render system.
 - Splitting the UI system into two/three and trying to use them all at the same time,
 - ...and the worst: shutting down Unity Answers and redirecting it to the Unity Forums.
+(Although [they walked back the decision](https://forum.unity.com/threads/unity-answers-shutdown-canceled.1293360/))

 It's pretty obvious that Unity (as a company) are **oblivious about their product and their customer**.
 The stock price and shareholders' value becomes more important than game developers.